fitzgeraldkd/dot-matrix/README.md

 $ bin/run render_gif --subfolder=demo --columns=32 --rows=10 --bg_color=chocolate --fg_color="mint cream" --fps=10 --dot_size=10
 ```

-The any of the options can be left blank.
+Any of the options can be left blank.
 To see the default values, run the `help` command and it will display a list of options, what each option's purpose is, and the default value.

 ## Demo